streetwriters/notesnook/docs/help/contents/how-is-my-data-encrypted.md

 ### 2. Key generation

-When you first sign up for an account, your client generates a unique data encryption key that encrypts all your notes.
-When you change your password, your client will protect this data encryption key with a predictable key that is derived from your password and predictable salt.
+When you first sign up for an account, your client generates two encryption keys.
+One is a unique data encryption key that encrypts all your notes and other data.
+The second is your master encryption key, this is derived by your password and predictable salt.
+This key protects all your encryption keys, like the aforementioned data encryption key.
+When you change your password, your client will encrypt your encryption keys with a the predictable master key.

 ### 3. Encryption key storage